ValeriaDifilippo/SarcDBase/README.md

 The default for -filter is ALL, meaning that all the cases reported in the list are analyzed, otherwise you can specify the certain cases.
 A folder and a *_case_information.txt will be created only for those.

 *** IMPORTANT TO KEEP IN MIND FOR NEXT STEPS!! ***
-- All vcf files (snv/indels, sv, etc...)  that are to be analyzed need to be uniformly named starting with the case number as present in the cohort list (for instance: Case1_sv.vcf, Case1_snv.vcf, Case1_cn.vcf, Case1_fusions.txt)!
+- All vcf files or other output files (snv/indels, sv, etc...) that are to be analyzed need to be uniformly named starting with the case number as present in the cohort list (for instance: Case1_sv.vcf, Case1_snv.vcf, Case1_cn.txt, Case1_fusions.txt)!
 - All SarcDBase output files created for each case will be to be saved in the folder relative for that case.

 ***Structural variants (SVs) module***